 Capital credits – Your stake in the cooperative

 Capital credits are one of many advantages to belonging to a cooperative.
-Any surplus beyond the cooperative’s limited return on investment and the costs of operating the business are returned to members in proportion to their spending (patronage) on services or products, including. . .
-Local and/or long distance calling , voice mail, optional+ calling features like caller ID, Internet and Digital TV to name only a few.
+Any surplus beyond the cooperative’s limited return on investment and the costs of operating the business are returned to members in proportion to their spending (patronage) on services or products.
 The more business a member does with the cooperative, the greater the refund at the end of any year.
 For example, when you choose our new digital TV service over satellite or dish TV you benefit by receiving more patronage – something you will not get from other providers.

-LaValle Telephone Cooperative pays its capital credits to members in the fall of each year, provided the company has a surplus after capital investments and expenses.
+LaValle Telephone Cooperative pays its capital credits to members annually, provided the company has a surplus after capital investments and expenses.
 The credits paid out each year are based on the surplus of prior years.

 On February 20, 1956, a meeting was held at the LaValle Telephone Cooperative’s business office.
 Purpose of this meeting was to adopt the Articles of Incorporation and the By-Laws.
 Both of these were adopted and a resolution to make an application for Rural Electrification Administration funds was also adopted.